andreaskweber/php-boilerplate/README.md

 cd /vagrant
 ```

-After you've connected to your new installed virtual machine, you are ready to start coding.
+After you've booted and connected to your new installed virtual machine, you are ready to start coding.

 ## Features